 Illinois Institute of Technology

-The University Archives and Special Collections collects and preserves the historical records of IIT, a technological university located on the Near South side of Chicago (33rd and State Streets), as well as those of its predecessor institutions.
+University Archives and Special Collections collects and preserves the historical records of Illinois Institute of Technology, a technological university located on the Near South side of Chicago, as well as those of its predecessor institutions.